Luis Arraez Preview, Player Props: Marlins vs. Dodgers

-On Tuesday, Luis Arraez (.357 batting average in his past 10 games, with a double, a home run, two walks and three RBI) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 6:40 PM ET.
+After hitting .357 with a double, a home run, two walks and three RBI in his past 10 games, Luis Arraez and the Miami Marlins face the Los Angeles Dodgers (who will start Lance Lynn) at 6:40 PM ET on Wednesday.

-He notched a home run while going 2-for-4 in his previous game against the Nationals.
+In his last game he had a one-hit performance (1-for-4) against the Dodgers.

 Luis Arraez Game Info & Props vs. the Dodgers